 According to the Word of God, a person becomes an adult when they reach the age of 20 (twenty).
 The word “adult,” however, is not found in the Bible.
 “Adults” are referred to as “men” or “women.”
 An “adult” is simply defined as “a person who is not a child.”

-The Bible also uses various words to describe children, some of which differentiate between the ages of them: babes, babies, infants, boys, girls, little ones, children, youths, etc.
+The Bible also uses various words to describe children, some of which differentiate between the ages of them: babes, babies, infants, boys, girls, little ones, young children, children, youths, etc.

 A boy is a male under the age of 20.
 A man is a male age 20 or over.
 A girl is a female under the age of 20.
 A woman is a female age 20 or over.

 In Numbers, chapter 14, God pronounced judgment on all the Israelites who were 20 years old or older (except for Joshua and Caleb and their families) because they had refused to believe Him even after all the signs and wonders that He had done in Egypt and the wilderness on their way to the promised land.
 They were sentenced to wander in the wilderness for 40 years until they dropped dead.
 Numbers 14:29-30 says:

 “Your carcasses shall fall in this wilderness; and all that were numbered of you, according to your whole number, from twenty years old and upward which have murmured against me.
 Doubtless ye shall not come into the land, concerning which I sware to make you dwell therein, save Caleb the son of Jephunneh, and Joshua the son of Nun.”

 The Bible goes on to say in Numbers 14:31-33:

 “But your little ones, which ye said should be a prey, them will I bring in, and they shall know the land which ye have despised.
 But as for you, your carcasses, they shall fall in this wilderness.
 And your children shall wander in the wilderness forty years, and bear your whoredoms, until your carcasses be wasted in the wilderness.”